 As with other skilled trades, plumbers have different levels of expertise and training.
 Requirements vary by state, and there could be additional competency requirements for plumbers in your area.
 As a general rule, these classifications are used to denote a plumber's training:

-Apprentice plumber -- Apprenticeship programs generally provide the most comprehensive training for novice plumbers.
-They're administered either by union locals and their affiliated companies or by nonunion contractor organizations.
+Apprentice plumber: Apprenticeship programs generally provide the most comprehensive training for novice plumbers.
+Either union locals and their affiliated companies or nonunion contractor organizations can administer this training.
 Apprenticeships typically consist of at least three to four years of paid, on-the-job training and some hours of related classroom instruction.

-Journeyman plumber -- Once the requirements of an apprenticeship are fulfilled, plumbers can apply for a journeyman license.
-Many workers in the plumbing field are journeymen.
+Journeyman plumber: Once the requirements of an apprenticeship are fulfilled, plumbers can apply for a journeyman license.
+Many workers in the plumbing industry are journeymen.
 Obtaining a journeyman's license requires a fee and the successful passing of an exam.
 Licenses vary by state, although not all areas require journeymen to be licensed.
 Instead, the amount of work they are able to perform is limited.